ivndbt/keymap-score/README.md

 5. **Output**: Review logs and layout plots in the designated output directories.

 6. **Re-Run**: If you want to run the script again, remember to empty or change the `plot-layouts` directory.
 Otherwise, you will get a mix of outputs.

+### Windows

+If you wish to run this program on Windows, follow these quick steps:

+1. If you already have a Python IDE, proceed to step 5.
+If not, I recommend installing VS Code.
+During installation, ensure to install it in the suggested directory `%APPDATA%` and select the "add to PATH" option.
+Also, install the Python Interpreter and choose the "add to PATH" option for it as well.

+2. Open VS Code and install the Python extension.

+3. Navigate to the `keymap-score` folder.

+4. Open the terminal (View > Terminal) and switch the profile from PowerShell to Command Prompt (locate the option near the "+" icon in the top right corner of the Terminal tab).

+5. Set up the Python virtual environment:

+    ```cmd
+    python -m venv .venv
+    .venv\Scripts\activate
+    pip install -r requirements.txt
+    ```

+6. Open the command palette (View > Command Palette...), search for "Select Python Interpreter," and choose the one from the `.venv` environment.

+7. Modify all the file paths in the `count.py` and `score.py` files as follows:

+    ```
+    dir/subdir-1/subdir-2       # suitable for Linux
+    dir\\subdir-1\\subdir-2     # suitable for Windows
+    ```

+These steps will ensure smooth execution of the program on your Windows system.

 ## Customization